tne-lab/intermittent-burst-generator/README.md

   Specifies the duration (in milliseconds) of each pulse triggered by the Intermittent Burst Generator.
 This pulse is sent through the channels specified in the JSON configuration file.

 - **Sham Duration (s):**
   Defines how long (in seconds) the sham pulses or events are sent.
-This value controls the duration of the sham event.
+This value controls the duration of the sham period.

 - **Stim Pulse:**
-  Specifies the number of stimulation pulses that must occur before the next sham duration is activated.
+  Specifies the number of stimulation pulses that must occur before the next sham period is activated.
 It determines how many stimulation pulses happen before a new sham event is triggered.

 ### Note